philfog/Documents-guld/legal/contract/template/INDIVIDUAL_TOKEN_SALE.md

 9.1.
 The U.N.
 Convention on the International Sales of Goods, CISG, shall govern this agreement, even if either party does not reside in a contracting state.

 10. Arbitration
 10.1.
-All disputes of or related to the formation, performance, or execution of this contract, if not resolved by the parties, shall be submitted to the sole jurisdiction of [DENFAB](https://denfablaw.com) Arbitration and the parties agree to abide by the terms of the award, under the New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards.
+All disputes of or related to the formation, performance, or execution of this contract, if not resolved by the parties, shall be submitted to the sole jurisdiction of ______ ARBITRATOR Arbitration and the parties agree to abide by the terms of the award, under the New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards.

 11. Signature
 11.1.
 Both parties agree to sign this contract with cryptographic key, unique to each party.
 By signing this agreement, both parties represent that they are authorized to enter into this agreement.